Mother Jones: "March of the Mill Children"

 In 1903, Jones organized children who were working in mills and mines to participate in her famous "March of the Mill Children", a 125-mile trek from Kensington, Philadelphia, to the summer house (and Summer White House) of President Theodore Roosevelt on Long Island (in Oyster Bay, New York).
 They had banners demanding "We want to go to school and not the mines!" and held rallies each night in a new town on the way with music, skits, and speeches drawing thousands of citizens.

 As Mother Jones noted, many of the children at union headquarters were missing fingers and had other disabilities, and she attempted to get newspaper publicity for the bad conditions experienced by children working in Pennsylvania.
 However, the mill owners held stock in most newspapers.
 When the newspapermen informed her that they could not publish the facts about child labor because of this, she remarked "Well, I've got stock in these little children and I'll arrange a little publicity."
 Permission to see President Roosevelt was denied by his secretary, and it was suggested that Jones address a letter to the president requesting a visit with him.
 Mother Jones wrote a letter requesting a meeting, but never received an answer.
 Though the president refused to meet with the marchers, the incident brought the issue of child labor to the forefront of the public agenda.
-The 2003 non-fiction book Kids on Strike! described Jones's Children's Crusade in detail.